Bo Diddley - Ellas Bates - Ellas McDaniel

 Frederick.
 Bo received his first guitar when he was twelve as a Christmas

 present from his sister Lucille.
-It was in high school that he acquired the
+It was in high school that he acquired

 nickname Bo Diddley.
-After graduation, Bo worked as a truck driver, boxer,
+After graduation, Bo worked as a truck driver,

 a laborer and became a part-time musician.
-Bo played on street corners and
+Bo played on street

-on Maxwell Street with his neighborhood friends, Billy Boy Arnold and
+on Maxwell Street with his neighborhood friends, Billy Boy Arnold

 Jody Williams (Joseph Leon Williams).
 He took the professional name of

-"Bo Diddley" in 1955 when told by Leonard Chess that he needed a new name
+"Bo Diddley" in 1955 when told by Leonard Chess that he needed a new

 other than Ellas McDaniel.
 Billy Boy Arnold suggested he use the name